 Some of our favorite places to eat in DC are Union Market, Founding Farmers, and the DC Wharf.
 There are so many amazing places to eat at the Wharf, which is DC’s newest waterfront property.
 Skylar of Sklyar Arias Adventures

-Texas Staycation Ideas
+Texas Spring Break Staycation Ideas

-Dallas offers endless opportunities for a staycation, from art museums to hiking to water parks.
-Not to be missed museums include the Perot Museum of Nature and Science, Sixth Floor Museum at Daley Plaza, George W. Bush Presidential Center, and Dallas Museum of Art.
-When visiting the museums, make time for Klyde Warren Park, where kids can burn off some energy.
+After visiting the Perot or Nasher Sculpture Garden, make time for Klyde Warren Park, where kids can burn off some energy.
 Grab a bite from the food trucks lining the park, or grab a patio table at Savor, with views overlooking the park.

-If you are looking for fun in the sun, be sure to visit one of the local waterparks.
-Local favorites include Jade Waters at the Hilton Anatole (you can visit with a day pass), Altitude H2O in Grapevine (a floating aqua park on Grapevine Lake), and Epic Waters Indoor Waterpark in Grand Prairie (with the country’s tallest indoor waterslide).
+If you are looking for fun things to do in Dallas with kids, be sure to visit one of the local waterparks.
+Local favorites include JadeWaters at the Hilton Anatole (with a lazy river, water slides, and more), Altitude H2O in Grapevine (a floating aqua park on Grapevine Lake), and Epic Waters Indoor Waterpark in Grand Prairie (with the country’s tallest indoor waterslide).

-Fort Worth, Texas
+24. Fort Worth, Texas

 Some of our favorite Fort Worth museums include The Modern Art Museum and Kimbell Art Museum, as well as cultural venues like Fort Worth Opera and Casa Mañana.
 The Sundance square area in downtown Fort Worth has charming shops and restaurants and a lovely water feature.

 Located about 30 minutes away from Fort Worth is Texas Motor Speedway, a motorsports facility in Texas that hosts IndyCar, Monster Energy NASCAR Cup and Camping World Truck Series races.
 Priya of Outside Suburbia

 From urban green spaces and out-of-this-world attractions to 19 museums, 11 of which are free, families will find a blend of culture and exploration in Houston.

 Children’s Museum Houston, one of the best in the nation, features 90,000-square-feet of interactive bilingual experiences for kids to navigate in a whimsical Robert Venturi-designed building.
 Families can also connect with nature at Houston’s Discovery Green Park or see thousands of Waugh bats take flight year-round with a Buffalo Bayou Park boat tour.

 Everything is larger in Texas, including the selection of family-friendly hotels.
 Opt for awesome pools at Houstonian Hotel, Club & Spa or a kid’s sensory suite at Omni Houston Hotel.
-If amenities are favored, Top Golf at Four Seasons Hotel Houston or a cookies and milk service at Magnolia Hotel Houston are a perfect choice.
+If amenities are favored, Top Golf at Four Seasons Hotel Houston or a cookies and milk service at Magnolia Hotel Houston is a perfect choice.
 In H-Town, the sky(line) is not the limit.

-San Antonio, Texas
+26. San Antonio, Texas

-If an incredible pool, water park with a lazy river, two golf courses, on-site spa and tons of dining options appeal to you, book your staycation at the J.W.
+If an incredible pool, water park with a lazy river, two golf courses, an on-site spa, and tons of dining options appeal to you, book your staycation at the J.W.
 Marriott San Antonio Hill Country Resort and Spa.
 This has that “away from it all” vibe without going far from the city (located 17 miles outside of San Antonio).

 Although the River Walk is what most prospective visitors are pumped about, this isn’t typically the place where locals hang.
 A staycation in San Antonio is a great excuse to do all the touristy things: ride a river barge, check out Alamo Plaza, take a ride up to the observation deck of the Tower of Americas, and have a margarita on the patio at Casa Rio.